jxu510/my_final_project/README.md

 ![](density&til+dst040.png)
 ![](pop15 Density.png)

-Two histograms with variables indicate that there's one region with particularly high use of night time lights, further confriming the previous estimated of population.
+Two histograms with variables indicate that there's one region with particularly high use of nighttime lights, further confirming the previous estimated of population.

 ## The Regression Model

 ![](pop15 ~ water + dst + topo + slope + ntl.png)
 ![](R square.png)

 The R square value I got is very close to 1, which shows the accuracy of the estimated method.
-However, this might also be due to the size of data collected is relatively small compared to other country's.
+However, this might also be due to the size of the data collected is relatively small compared to other country's.

 ## Mapview